JKang025/arb-bet/README.md

 We first initialize this graph with Pinnacle by creating a graph and inputting nodes and edges.
 For each subsequent website scraper, we see if the graph contains the team.
 If not, the nodes and edges get initialized in the graph.
 If so, we see if there are better (higher) odds from the new website compared to the odds in the current graph.
 If that is true, we replace the odds and calculate if an arbitrage opportunity exists.
 If it exists, we notify the user.

 ### Other
 Obviously, there are other minor steps along the way.
 One challenge worth pointing out is the occasional existence of small differences in names for the same team between each website.
-For this, we tried to “normalize” names as much as possible: that means removing words like “Esports”, stripping strings and converting them to lowercase, etc.
+For this, we tried to “normalize” names as much as possible: that means removing words like “Esports”, stripping strings and converting them to lowercase, etc. After this "normalization," names within a certain similarity threshold were considered the name.

 Another set of useful functions we employed are ones that output the graph, website HTMLs, and individual website matchup information to txt files.